The Community Development Division is part of the City’s Community & Economic Development Department.

 The Homeless Initiative Advisory Committee, a joint committee of Asheville City Council and the Buncombe County Commission, exists to provide oversight for the implementation of the 10-Year Plan to End Homelessness by sharing, applying, and tracking groundbreaking strategies that make a permanent and measurable difference in homelessness in Asheville and Buncombe County.

 The Homeless Coalition is a group of advocates, providers, and people who have experienced or are experiencing homelessness.
-The group manages the Continuum of Care grant, which provides nearly a million dollars to the community's homeless programs.
+The Homeless Coalition and the Homeless Initiative Advisory Committee advises and oversees the Continuum of Care grant, which provides nearly a 1.3 million dollars to the community's homeless programs.

 Location: Asheville City Hall, Fifth Floor, 70 Court Plaza